 What To Do About It?

-Generally, the next home treatments can help relieve back pain that is upper.
+Generally, the next home treatments can help relieve upper back pain.

 - Mild Stretches

-- Use a cold pack that is commercially available or fill a plastic bag with ice and seal it wrap it.
+- Use a cold pack that is commercially available, or fill a plastic bag with ice and seals it wrap it.
 Apply to the painful area for 20 minutes every 2-3 hours for the first 2 to 3 days.

 - Heat (after the very first 72 hours).
 After using moist heat, gently stretch the muscles to enhance mobility and alleviate stiffness.

-Your physician may prescribe drugs, like a muscle relaxant or perform trigger point injections to greatly help break up muscle spasms.
-He or she may also recommend physical therapy to increase flexibility, mobility and alleviate pain.
+Your physician may prescribe drugs, like a muscle relaxant or perform trigger point injections to help break up muscle spasms.
+They may also recommend physical therapy to increase flexibility, mobility and alleviate pain.
 Other treatments your doctor may suggest include acupuncture and chiropractic care.

 Most cases of upper back pain resolve in 1 to 2 weeks without additional treatment.
-When you’re able to perform them without pain restart your regular activities slowly.
+Once you’re able to perform them without pain, then restart your regular activities slowly.
 Don’t rush matters, however: you could interfere with your healing and risk re-injury.

-Low and lower back pain can differ from dull pain which develops gradually to sudden, sharp or persistent pain felt under the waist.
-Regrettably, almost everyone, at some point during life may experience low back pain that may travel downward into the buttocks and sometimes into one or both lower extremities.
-The most common cause is muscle strain often linked to heavy physical labor, lifting or forceful movement, bending or twisting to awkward positions, or standing in one position too long.
+Low and lower back pain can differ from dull pain, which develops gradually to a sudden, sharp, or persistent pain felt under the waist.
+Regrettably, almost everyone, at some point during life, may experience pain that may travel downward into the buttocks and sometimes into one or both lower extremities.
+The most common cause is muscle strain, often linked to heavy physical labor, lifting or powerful movement, bending or twisting to awkward positions, or standing too long.

-There are several different conditions that cause or lead to low and lower back pain.
-Many involve nerve compression (eg, pinched nerve) that can cause pain and other ailments.
-Kinds of spinal disorders include trauma-related and degenerative diseases; meaning age-related.
-A few of these spinal problems are given below.
+Several different conditions cause or lead to pain.
+Many involve nerve compression (e.g., pinched nerve) that can cause pain and other ailments.
+Kinds of spinal disorders include trauma-related and degenerative diseases, meaning age-related.
+A few of these spinal problems are below.